xudafeng/startserver/README.md

 ### Server Everywhere

-Run it in every directory under the root.
+Run it at every directory under the root.

   * Automatic detection of unoccupied port.

 ### Slider Revolution

-Generate slider with `README` doc or other markdown file.
+Generate slider with `README.md` file or other markdown file.

   * Suppor a inverse color style.
   * Double click for temporary modifications, again to restore.